stsaz/fmedia/README.txt

 fmedia GUI is highly customizable, thanks to FF library that is used under the hood.
 FF UI technology allows you to modify properties of every UI control: windows, buttons, menus, tray icons and more.
 You may resize controls, set different styling, change any text, hotkeys, etc.  All this information is stored within "fmedia.gui" which is a plain text file.
 After you make some changes in fmedia.gui, save it and then restart fmedia.

+By default fmedia GUI saves its state in file "%APPDATA%\fmedia\fmedia.gui.conf".
+You can change this by setting "portable_conf" to "true" in fmedia.conf.
+After that, "fmedia.gui.conf" will be stored in program directory (e.g. "C:\Program Files\fmedia\fmedia.gui.conf"), thus making fmedia completely portable.

 ---------------
 USE-CASES